Introduction

 In an earlier blog, we introduced the concept of carbon footprints and established what we mean by scopes 1, 2, and 3 emissions.
-We speak to a lot of portfolio companies, and we have found that companies often struggle with more practical challenges when measuring their carbon footprint, such as collecting relevant data to measure their emissions.
+Our discussions with sustainability leaders from across our network reveals that companies often struggle with more practical challenges when measuring their carbon footprint, such as collecting relevant data to measure their emissions.
 In this blog, we focus on the challenges faced when measuring scopes 1 and 2 emissions.
-Keep an eye out for our future blog articles, where we'll be separately tackling the challenges associated with scope 3.
+We also have a blog article which specifically tackles the scope 3 calculation challenges, and if you’d like to dive into the detail you can find a comprehensive guide to Scope 3 carbon calculation in our playbook here.

 We'll begin by recapping the definitions of Scope 1 and 2 emissions, and looking at their typical constituent emissions sources.